alexanderschiffhauer/SIMPLE/README.md

 ## Example

-The following example calculates and outputs the nth Fibonacci number, where n is specified from stdin:
+The following example calculates and outputs the *n*th Fibonacci number, where *n* is specified from *stdin*:

 	PROGRAM Fibonacci;
 		VAR n, first, second, next, c: INTEGER;